Workers’ Compensation Death Claim Attorney

 Workers’ Compensation Death Claim Lawyer

-Our attorneys possess the know how to insure that you qualify for dependency survivor benefits as a result of your father or mother being killed at work or due to a disease acquired during the course of employment.
+Our attorneys possess the know-how to insure that you qualify for dependency survivor benefits as a result of your father or mother being killed at work or due to a disease acquired during the course of employment.
 The biggest hurdle to recovering death benefits is retaining a skilled lawyer to prosecute your claim.
-The attorneys at the Law Offices of Jonathan F. Marshall have the tools to serve you in this capacity.
+The attorneys at New Jersey Workers Compensation Lawyer of JFM Law have the tools to serve you in this capacity.
 Daniel Santarsiero, who heads our workers’ compensation department, has decades of experience prosecuting complex workplace fatality and injury claims throughout the state of New Jersey.
 For an immediate consultation with Mr. Santarsiero, call one of our offices anytime 24/7.
 The time we give you is without obligation and, should you choose to retain our firm, there is no legal fee due unless we make a recovery on your behalf.
 The same is true if we are also engaged to pursue a third-party claim against the individual responsible for your parent’s death.
-Call us now at 800-999-0897 for assistance from an attorney.
+Call us now at 866-916-3549 for assistance from an attorney.